yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

      - `gcs`: data required to target a provisioned GCS bucket and/or service account.
 10. `allowedNamespaces`: a copy of the `BucketClass`'s allowed namespaces.
 Additionally, this list can be mutated by the admin to allow or deny namespaces over the life of the bucket.
 11. `parameters`: a copy of the BucketClass parameters.
-12. `conditions`: the latest available observation of this `Bucket`.
-(Phase is not used.)
-13. `Type`: only one type is supported: "BucketAvailable".
-If the condition's `Status` is true then the bucket is available to be accessed for the `Reason` provided.
-If `Status` is false then the bucket is unable to be accessed and, again, `Reason` states why.
+12. `bucketAvailable`: if true the bucket has been provisioned.
+If false then the bucket has not been provisioned and is unable to be accessed.
-14. `Status`: one of true, false or unknown.
-If not specified then unknown is assumed.
-A true status indicates the this condition is true at the time of observation.
-15. `Reason`: one of "Available", "Bound", "Creating", "Deleting", "Released".
-Note: "Available" indicates the `Bucket` was observed and its `conditions` was empty, which is expected when a brownfield `Bucket` is manually created.
-16. `Message`: optional human readable message containing more details.

 #### BucketClass